30 Free Things to Do in Edinburgh By A Local

 Silverknowes Beach Walk Edinburgh

-It is expected that you pay a donation at the end of the tour to show gratitude to your guide.
+You are expected to pay a donation at the end of the tour to show gratitude to your guide.

-So if you’re looking for an affordable walking tour you can certainly find many themes from New Town tours to Harry Potter.
+So, if you’re looking for an affordable walking tour, you can certainly find many themes, from Old Town tours to Harry Potter.

-We’ve done the Harry Potter tour over Zoom video call and it is a must for muggles!
+We’ve done the Harry Potter tour over Zoom video call, which is a must for muggles!

-If you are visiting in August you are in for a treat as there is a whole schedule of free Festival Fringe events!
+If you visit in August, you are in for a treat, as there is a whole schedule of free Festival Fringe events!

 Edinburgh Festival Fringe Performers Royal Mile